Rocky Mountain National Park closed as wildfire explodes across Colorado

-Officials closed the Rocky Mountain National Park to visitors on Thursday after a wildfire exploded across Colorado and forecasters predicted more dangerous fire conditions across the region.
+Officials closed Rocky Mountain National Park to visitors Thursday after a wildfire exploded across Colorado and forecasters predicted more dangerous fire conditions across the region.

-The park, which spans the Continental Divide and is one of the most visited national parks in the country, was closed after the blaze — known as the East Troublesome Fire — burned across 100,000 acres on Wednesday, incident commander Noel Livingston said during a morning briefing.
+The park, which spans the Continental Divide and is one of the most visited national parks in the country, was closed after the blaze — known as the East Troublesome Fire — burned across 100,000 acres Wednesday, incident commander Noel Livingston said in a briefing Thursday morning.

 An afternoon briefing was canceled because of an evacuation order, officials said.
-Mandatory evacuations were also ordered Thursday in parts of Estes Park, a town of 6,000 in the Rocky Mountains, while on Wednesday hundreds of residents in the small town of Grand Lake were also forced to evacuate.
+Mandatory evacuations were also ordered Thursday in parts of Estes Park, a town of 6,000 in the Rocky Mountains, while hundreds of residents in the small town of Grand Lake were also forced to evacuate Wednesday.

-The orders came as the fire jumped the Continental Divide and burned into the west side of the park.
+The fire jumped the Continental Divide and burned into the west side of the park.

-Jimmy Negri, a former helicopter pilot for NBC affiliate KUSA who owns a cabin in the Grand Lake area, was forced to flee Wednesday night and described the fire as “a whole new territory.”
+Jimmy Negri, a former helicopter pilot for NBC affiliate KUSA of Denver who owns a cabin in the Grand Lake area, was forced to flee Wednesday night.
+He described the fire as "a whole new territory."

 On Wednesday morning, he told the station, the blaze was 14 miles away.
 Just before 7 p.m., he got an alert to leave immediately.